tonatona-project/tonatona/tonatona-email/README.md

-# Tonatona
+# tonatona-email

-A main module for Tonatona, pluggable meta web application framework.
+A module for tonatona that provides an ability to send email.